Hanging in Hudson Valley with Scout Paré-Phillips

 HAPPY: Lastly, what makes you happy?

-SCOUT PARE-PHILLIPS: Being in nature with my two whippets and partner—or curled up together on our couch.
+SCOUT PARE-PHILLIPS: Simple – being anywhere in nature with my two whippets and partner, or curled up on our couch together.